Join today and get outside at one of our 60+ wildlife sanctuaries. New Individual and Family memberships are just $35! Start your membership

 People walking on a trail

-With more than 60 wildlife sanctuaries located across Massachusetts, it's easy to get outdoors at a Mass Audubon property near you!
+With more than 60 wildlife sanctuaries located across Massachusetts, it's easy to get outdoors at a Mass Audubon property near you.

-Most of our sanctuaries that have Nature Centers or Museums charge admission fees to nonmembers.
+Most of our sanctuaries that have Nature Centers or Museums charge small admission fees to nonmembers.
 Sanctuaries that only have trails are free, but donations are always appreciated.

 Expanding Access